ShisheerKaushik24/QCIG_iitj/content/gallery/index.md

     text_color_light: true

 gallery_item:
-- album: phone_photography/phone_photography
-  image: black_horizon.jpg
-  caption: Black Horizon
-- album: phone_photography/phone_photography
-  image: cloudy_structures.jpeg
-  caption: Cloudy Structures
-- album: phone_photography/phone_photography
-  image: distance_perception.jpeg
-  caption: Distance Perception
-- album: phone_photography/phone_photography
-  image: mirage_city.jpeg
-  caption: Mirage City
-- album: phone_photography/phone_photography
-  image: monochrome_love.jpg
-  caption: Monochrome Love
-- album: phone_photography/phone_photography
-  image: quiet_warmth.jpeg
-  caption: Quiet Warmth
-- album: phone_photography/phone_photography
-  image: totem_bird.jpg
-  caption: Totem Bird
-- album: phone_photography/phone_photography
-  image: wheel_fortune.jpeg
-  caption: Wheel of Fortune
-- album: phone_photography/phone_photography
-  image: wrath_sea.jpeg
-  caption: Wrath of the Sea
-- album: computational_photography/computational_photography
+- album: meet_o/meet_o
-  image: comparison_full.jpg
+  image: meet_0.jpg
+  caption: First Group Meet
-  caption: Left&#58; Samsung's auto mode, Right&#58; Resulting image from the implementation of <a href="https://eraraya-ricardo.me/project/nightmode-photography-exposure-fusion/" target="_blank">nightmode algorithm</a> (with the same hardware)
+  caption: Left&#58; Shot on Iphone, Right&#58; Resulting image from the implementation nightmode algorithm (with the same hardware)

 ---
 {{% callout note %}}
 Click on the image to see it full screen.
 It may take time to load as all images here are full-size.
-Check out the Instagram <a href="https://www.instagram.com/snap.dng/" target="_blank">page</a> instead for faster loading time.
+Check out the Linkedin Page <a href="https://www.instagram.com/snap.dng/" target="_blank">page</a> instead for faster loading time.
 {{% /callout %}}
 {{% callout warning %}}
 Beware if you use cellular data as the images here are in the range of several MBs.